raspberrypilearning/durham-quiz/en/quiz1/question_8.md

 legend: Question 8 of 24
 ---

-What would someone experience when the sprite is clicked?
+What would happen when the sprite is clicked?

 ```blocks3
 when this sprite clicked